Slaves' Graves and Ballads

-Slaves' Graves & Ballads is the third album by American experimental rock band Dirty Projectors.
+Slaves' Graves & Ballads is the third studio album by American experimental rock band Dirty Projectors.
 It is a combination of two different recordings entitled Slaves' Graves and Ballads, hence the name of the LP combination of the two.
 The two sessions have drastically different sounds: the first features frontman and guitarist David Longstreth accompanied by a chamber orchestra called The Orchestral Society for the Preservation of the Orchestra; the second features Dave and his guitar recorded by Adam Forkner.
 On this release tracks 1-7 includes the Slaves' Graves songs while tracks 8-14 constitutes Ballads.